saylesss88/nix-book/src/nix/hardening_networking.md

 Right when I rebuilt, I got an alert from my router saying that a new device just connected to the network.

-There is also a utility for viewing/manipulating the MAC adress of network interfaces, `pkgs.macchanger`.
+There is also a utility for viewing/manipulating the MAC address of network interfaces, `pkgs.macchanger`.
 This is less reliable than the NetworkManager setting.